Bisher 409 mal gespeichert

 We are about a mile from the A7 midway between Hawick and Selkirk in the Scottish Borders.
 It's easy to get here by train from Edinburgh to Galashiels, or by bus.
-The bus stop is about a mile from the house.
+The bus stop is about a mile from the house and we will collect you from the bus stop on arrival.
 We are happy to give helpers lifts to places locally on their days off.
 There are leisure centres, cinemas, cycling, hiking opportunities and loads of interesting historical sites.

 Eingeschränkter Internet Zugang

 Wir besitzen Tiere

 Wir sind Raucher

 We have good Internet Access available all the time.

 We do have flat ground where a vehicle could be parked.
 But for us the point of workaway is to have workers live with us as part of the family, sharing meals and leisure time.
 So while we could accommodate a vehicle we wouldn't really want to host workers who want to live separately.
 But if you are happy to sleep in your van and then socialise and eat with us in the house then that's great!